alebal123bal/luckfox_UAV_detection/README.md

 Make sure to train using RKNN-compatible Neural Network Layers (typical example: SiLU replaced by ReLU).

-My advice is to use the already modded YOLOv5n implementation by RockChip: https://github.com/airockchip/yolov5.git
+My advice is to use the **already modded YOLOv5n implementation by RockChip**: https://github.com/airockchip/yolov5.git

 and train from there.